Skip to main content

 System SizePanelsCost Before GrantSEAI GrantNet CostAnnual OutputPayback

-The cost to install solar panels in Ireland covers everything — supply, installation, and commissioning, with no separate labour fee.
+The cost of installing solar panels in Ireland (sometimes called the cost of fitting solar panels) covers everything: supply, installation, and commissioning, with no separate labour fee.
 Here is how the solar panel installation cost of a typical 4.4 kWp (10-panel) home solar system breaks down.

 ComponentApprox.
 Cost% of TotalNotes